x8rr/Classplay-Deployment/.github/ISSUE_TEMPLATE/help-us-out-and-report-a-flaw--p.md

 ---
 name: help us out and report a flaw ;P
-about: help out the website and get your name on the hall of helpers
+about: use this template if you don't know how to structure your issue
 title: "[BUG] [...]"
 labels: bug, help wanted
-assignees: ''
+assignees: 'cobblesteve01'

 ---